SAGES-UCSC/Photometry/README.md

 #### Photometry:

+These will be the set of routines that will allow to extract the photometry from images.

 * **createSexConfig.py** - Generate a Source Extractor configuration file.
 This is intended to be included as a function in a larger program.
 Now the inputs are fairly rudimentry.